sysflow-telemetry/sf-processor/docs/POLICIES.md

 ### User-defined Actions

 User-defined actions are implemented via the golang plugin mechanism.
-They have to implement the following interface defined in the `core/policyengine/engine` package.
+An action must implement the following interface defined in the `core/policyengine/engine` package.

 ```go
 // Prototype of an action function